CHARACTER CREATION

 grade versions of the ones you use the most.

-- Each skill upgrade (50 boff points for a boff skill, 100 regular skill points for
+Each skill upgrade (50 boff points for a boff skill, 150+ captain skill points for

 a captain skill) increases the skill's level, up to a maximum of 9.
-This averages
+Skills are all

-and diminishing returns later.
+and diminishing returns at the higher levels.
 You may find it worthwhile to invest points evenly

 at first, and grab skills broadly, especially in the first few ranks of the game.